VaanaCZ/gothic-1-classic-scripts/README.md

 Moreover, there are at least 3 separate versions of the default German scripts commonly shared.
 Firstly, you have the 1.08h scripts, available from the German Steam version of Gothic.
 Then, you have the ones included in the MDK, which are newer, however even those are outdated.
 The newest scripts are the one in the German GOG release, which are even newer than the English scripts.

 Therefore, I looked to solve this issue once and for all.
-I carefully compared all of the different scripts branches, to create a single most bug-free and up-to-date version of the scripts for 7 different languages *(EN, DE, PL, RU with both Snowball/1-C and Russobit-M, CS, ES and IT)*.
+I carefully compared all of the different scripts branches, to create a single most bug-free and up-to-date version of the scripts for 7 different languages.

 It's important to state that **this is not a bugfix!** These scripts are only as up-to-date as Piranha Bytes made them, meaning there are still lots of issues, that are outside the scope of this project.